-Building Circuits using Breadboards
+Build Circuits using Breadboards

+However, we are still not done.
 After reading this, you might be tempted to make a circuit that looks as follows.

-Could you catch the error in the above image?
-It uses stranded wire rather a solid core wire.
-Stranded write is soft (it is made of multiple strands of conductive metal wrapped together, like a rope), in contrast to solid core write, which is hard and retains its shape (it is made of a single thick piece of metal write).
-Using soft core wire leaved your breadboard messy and cluttered looking.
-The extra lengths of the wires also reduces efficiency (this may not be visible in smaller circuits, but can be a problem in larger and more sensitive circuits).
-The same circuit as shown above, when made properly using solid core wires of correct length looks as follows.
+The above image contains an error that might not be too obvious at first glance.
+Could you spot it?
+It uses stranded wire rather than solid core wire.
+Stranded write is soft (it is made of multiple strands of conductive metal wrapped together, like a rope), in contrast to solid core write, which is hard and retains its shape (it is made of a single, thick piece of metal write).
+Using soft core wire leaves your circuit looking messy and cluttered.
+This may also cause wires to come out or wrong connections to be made because of poor visibility.
+The extra lengths of the wires also increases resistance to current flow (this may not be visible in smaller circuits, but can be a problem in larger and more sensitive circuits).

 You might often find a single breadboard to be too small for the circuit your are currently building.
 In this situation, connecting multiple breadboards into a single unit can come in handy.
 To help with this, breadboards come with small bumps (marked with red) and slots (marked with blue) on their sides, as shown below.